Ellen Clarke Temple Award In the Study of Women in History

 If the shortened link does not work for you, please try: https://utdirect.utexas.edu/scholarship/student/menu.WBX?s_scholarship_owner=LWGS&s_user_role=S

-The award will be presented at the annual Women's and Gender Studies Spring Reception in late April/early May, date TBA.
+The award will be presented at the annual Women's and Gender Studies Spring Reception on May 6th at 3:30pm.
 Award Recipients should be in attendance.